 UK Independent Commission for Aid Impact (2016), DFID’s efforts to eliminate violence against women and girls: A learning review, pp15: 3.2

 Violence against women and girls (VAWG) is the most widespread form of abuse worldwide: globally, one in three women is beaten or sexually abused by an intimate partner in her lifetimei.
 DFID’s £25 million flagship ‘What Works to Prevent Violence’ research and innovation programme engages leading international experts to produce rigorous evidence on the most effective interventions to drive down rates of VAWG.
 The evidence being generated is a global public good, intended to help DFID, developing country governments and international partners everywhere to improve the effectiveness of their efforts to prevent VAWG.

 What Works is driving innovation and evidence in three main areas:

 - Component 1 is rigorously evaluating 15 innovative approaches to prevent VAWG across 12 countries in Africa and Asia.
 It is also conducting research on VAWG and disability, and supporting costing studies to generate evidence on the value for money of VAWG prevention programming.
 It is delivered by a consortium led by the South Africa Medical Research Council (SAMRC) in partnership with the London School of Hygiene and Tropical Medicine and Social Development Direct.
 SAMRC also serves as the Secretariat for the overall programme to ensure coordination and synergy between the components.

-The International Rescue Committee leads a consortium in partnership with CARE International UK and the Global Women’s Institute at the George Washington University, is researching the drivers, prevalence, trends over time and effective prevention and response mechanisms for VAWG in conflict and humanitarian emergencies.
+- Component 2, led by the International Rescue Committee (IRC) in partnership with CARE International UK and the Global Women’s Institute at the George Washington University, is researching the drivers, prevalence, trends over time and effective prevention and response mechanisms for VAWG in conflict and humanitarian emergencies.